 Wood Utilization Community of Practice

-One of the greatest challenges of scaling up wildfire resiliene efforts is the cost of fuel reduction treatments and the capacity to manage biomass removal.
+One of the greatest challenges of scaling up wildfire resilience efforts is the cost of fuel reduction treatments and the capacity to manage biomass removal.
 This group seeks share strategies for managing costs, optimizing treatment values, and identifying wood product outlets.
 Those who are interested may join a FAC NET Podio space where various resources on improving and understanding treatment economics can be shared and found in a resource library.
 All are encouraged to post questions, stories, and lessons learned on this topic among the FAC Network.
-Contact me if you'd like to be added to the specific wood utiliastion networking space.
+Contact me if you'd like to be added to the specific wood utilization networking space.